sweetmangoes/scheduler/README.md

 # Interview Scheduler

 ## Purpose
-A scheduling appointment app made by using React, Javascript.
+ A single-page application (SPA) that allows users to book technical interviews between students and mentors.
+Appointments can be between the hours of 12 PM and 5 PM, Monday to Friday.
+Each appointment has one student and one interviewer.
+The front end of this project is built with React and makes requests to an [API](https://github.com/lighthouse-labs/scheduler-api) to fetch and store appointment data from a database.

 ![homepage](./docs/homepage.png)

 ### Features
 You can edit, delete, cancel and create appointments.
 ![Appointment](./docs/appointment-form.png)
 ![Features](./docs/delete-cancel-edit.png)